w3c/wot/TF-LD_charter.md

-# Web of ThinksThings Linked Data and Semantic Processing Task Force
+# Web of Things Linked Data and Semantic Processing Task Force

 **Confidentiality**: proceedings are public